 By now your calendar should be filled with fun things to do.
 Especially this time of year.
 In fact, you may have already done some of the activities that you booked in your planner.
 We are looking forward to the Heritage Day Festival, and going to the movies to see The Addams Family.
 Also on our list is a trip to visit Schramm Farms & Orchards to buy pumpkins, race through the corn maze and go for a hayride.
 The adult children will be attending Phantom Fright Night at Kennywood Park, and the little ones will attend Zoo Boo.
 And then there's our own Halloween Party, and trick or treating.
 Whew!

 1. Your party invites should be mailed by now.
 Are they??

 2. With the menu finalized, finish shopping for your nonperishables.
 Also, begin making and baking any food items that can be frozen ahead of time, such as chili, casseroles, sugar cookies, etc.

 3. Finish buying or making any decorations and begin adorning your home.
-Last year I crocheted a spider web using this Red Heart pattern.
+One year I crocheted a spider web using this Red Heart pattern.
 We will be using it again.

 Don’t Forget the Table

 6. With your theme in mind, purchase the paper plates, cups, napkins, tablecloth, plastic ware.
 The Dollar Store is a great place to start.
 But don’t wait too long as they tend to sell out fast of the seasonal goodies.